john9hoff/amazon-gc/README.md

 - https://www.npmjs.com/package/agcod

 ## Problems
-* If you've found an bug/issue, please [file it on GitHub](https://github.com/john9hoff/amazon-gc/issues).
+* If you find an issue or bug, please [file it on GitHub](https://github.com/john9hoff/amazon-gc/issues).

-## Contributions
-* We love contributions!